 At the hotel

-Swimming pool, 24-hour gym, sauna, Turkish bath, free WiFi, free on-site parking, games room with a snooker table.
-In rooms: a TV and a minbar with beer, snacks and soft drinks.
+Outdoor, not heated swimming pool, 24-hour gym, sauna, Turkish bath, free WiFi, free on-site parking, games room with a snooker table.
+In rooms: a TV and a minibar with beer, snacks and soft drinks, Nespresso and tea facilities.

 Our favourite rooms